Yadnesh2404/SCRAFT-Salon/README.md

 ### Common Issues

-1. **Website not loading on GitHub Pages**
+1. **Website not loading on Netlify**
-   - ✅ Configuration is already set up correctly
-   - Check that GitHub Pages is enabled in your repository settings
+   - Check that the build command is `npm run build`
-   - Verify the deployment branch is set to `gh-pages`
+   - Verify the publish directory is set to `dist`
+   - Check build logs for any errors

 2. **Routing issues**
-   - The 404.html file handles client-side routing
+   - The `netlify.toml` file handles client-side routing
-   - Ensure the GitHub Pages SPA routing script is included
+   - Ensure all routes redirect to `index.html`

 3. **Build errors**
    - Check Node.js version (18+ required)
    - Clear node_modules and reinstall: `rm -rf node_modules && npm install`

-### GitHub Pages Settings
+### Netlify Settings

-1. Go to your repository Settings
+1. Go to your Netlify dashboard
-2. Navigate to Pages section
+2. Navigate to Site settings → Build & deploy
-3. Set Source to "Deploy from a branch"
-4. Select `gh-pages` branch
-5. Set folder to `/ (root)`
+3. Set Build command to: `npm run build`
+4. Set Publish directory to: `dist`
-6. Save the settings
+5. Save the settings

 ## 📱 Browser Support